How To Play PS1 Games on Your Windows PC

 Post Processing Effects

-Basically, what post-processing does is allowing you to change how your games’ look and appearance by using various filters.
+Basically, what post-processing does is allow you to change how your games look and appears by using various filters.

 Once you press, +add, a small window should appear like this: